Raoof128/DSPME/docs/ARCHITECTURE.md

 3. **Lineage graph** links assets within each provider for quick visualization.
 4. **Risk scoring** aggregates findings into actionable metrics.
 5. **Reporting** renders Markdown/JSON for stakeholders.

+Sequence (high level):

+1. Interface layer validates requested providers and builds a `Scanner` instance.
+2. Provider scanners collect assets, normalize them into `StorageAsset`, and emit posture metadata.
+3. Misconfiguration rules and PII detectors run on the normalized assets and sampled object contents.
+4. Lineage is constructed using discovered relationships; risk score blends misconfiguration and data exposure signals.
+5. Reporter renders the results, and the interface layer returns serialized `ScanResults` to callers.

 ## Layering and Clean Architecture